GrandyB/goxel/README.md

             - Cut the current selection into the placer
         - Brush can set width/height/depth separately
         - Move tool can do 'destructive rotation'
+        - Fuzzy select can select layer-wide and fill with noise
     - Layers
         - Layers panel permanently on right and scrolls internally
         - Merge layer down